 What Do I Need to Start Sailmaking & Sewing Sails?

-Our company is founded on DIY and the idea that making it yourself saves money and gives you an appreciation of sail construction and the design process.
+Our company is founded on DIY and the idea that making it yourself saves money and gives you an appreciation of the sail design and construction process.
 Plus, you get the added benefit and accomplishment of being a self-reliant sailor.
-We hear from many of our sailing customers that learning how to sew their own sails has helped them gain a better understanding of sail design and construction and of sailing in general.
-You can become an even better sailor by understanding how a sail is constructed.
+We hear from many customers that learning how to sew their own sails has helped them gain a better understanding of sail design and construction — and of sailing in general.
+You too can become an even better sailor by understanding how a sail is constructed.

 Here are the most essential tools and supplies our sailing experts recommend for sailors who want to start sewing and repairing their own sails.